Have questions about the admission process?

 To submit an application, you can click here or use the Apply Now button at the top of this page.
 After your application has been submitted, you can follow the steps outlined on our How to Apply page to complete the admission process.

-Yes, testing is required for all applicants.
-The requirements by division are:
+The testing requirements by division are:

 Middle School (Grades 7 and 8)